UoB-COMSM0166/2025-group-19/README.md

     </td>
     <td>
-      Given I want to teach kids the concept about Chinese zodiac, when kids enter the main page of the game, then they can know the number and the animal of Chinese zodiac.
+      Given I want to teach kids the concept about Chinese zodiac, when kids enter the main page of the game, then they can know the number of and the animals included in the Chinese zodiac.
     </td>
   </tr>
   <tr>